grandadmiral-thrawn/metQC/_posts/2015-02-03-min_max_checks.markdown

 * On the December 9th value, it appears that the minimums observed by Portal and the minimum of the five minutes are about fifteen minutes earlier than the actual daily minimum, which was 6.295.
 This is within a tenth of a degree of the five minute minimum, however.

+#### CENMET 450: DIFFERENCES BETWEEN FIVE-MINUTE MAX AND DAILY MAX FOR RELATIVE HUMIDITY.

+* Similar to the 150 m value, the maximum difference between the two methods occurs on 2014-09-11.
+On this day, the daily measurement is 87.7 percent whereas the five-minute measurement is 21 percent.
+* The since the values at the other height also have this discrepancy, it is acknowledged here that the 87.7 percent is more similar to the other sites (VANMET- the PRIMET 450 was not operational at this time) and to the trend of the surrounding week.
+* The average percent difference in relative humidity from the mean relative humidity is 16 percent in both the five minute and daily methods.

 #### PRIMET 150 : DIFFERENCES BETWEEN FIVE-MINUTE MAX and DAILY MAX <a id="primetmax"></a>

 * ** Overview: ** 267 values collected